bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

 *Conceptual Problems*

 **1. Build min heap from a given random array.**
-           **Intution**: For ex; given a randomly arranges array the task is to convert this into a binary min heap.
+           **Intuition**: For ex; given a randomly arranges array the task is to convert this into a binary min heap.
-           Findthe last parent node and place it at correct place.
+           Find the last parent node and place it at correct place.
 Then move to second lastParentNode and again place it to correct position and so on...

                                     5
                             7                9
                      2         3           1

-                     Last parent node is 2 , itearte over 0->2 and place every index at it correct position via saying that this is the index which is being non placed correctly.
+                     Last parent node is 2 , iterate over 0->2 and place every index at it correct position via saying that this is the index which is being non placed correctly.

            **Algo**:

-           Lastparent node is parent of the last element of the array.
+           Last parent node is parent of the last element of the array.
            Start a loop from lastNode -> 0
-           Assume only this node is not being placed correctly to form a min Heap For every node call minHeapify on it.
+           Assume only this node is not being placed correctly to form a min Heap For every node call min Heapfiy on it.

-           minHeapify(i);
+           minHeapfiy(i);

-           MinHeapify called
+           Min Heapfiy called

             maintain a min variable equal to current argument index.
             Check for its leftChild .
-            If left child exists and leftChild is smaller than the currentValue index value make min as leftchild index.
+            If left child exists and leftChild is smaller than the currentValue index value make min as left child index.

             If right child exists and rightChild is smaller than the current min index value make mun as rightChild index.

             If (min !== index){
-            swap the currentIndex value with minIndex value recursively call for minheapify on min index.
+            swap the currentIndex value with minIndex value recursively call for min heapfiy on min index.
             }

             In this way all subTree root nodes will become smaller than it subTree.

 **2. Buy max number of items with the given sum:**
-          **Intution**: Maintain a minHeap or a priorityQueue implementing a minHeap internally, Keeping poping from the heap till the sum >=0 or till be exhaust all the sum.
+          **Intuition**: Maintain a minHeap or a priorityQueue implementing a minHeap internally, Keeping pooping from the heap till the sum >=0 or till be exhaust all the sum.
               The number of times we pop from the heap is the number of items we can buy and the values which we pop from heap are the values which can be brought with the given sum.